Alumni and Community Engagement

 • Physical Therapy’s Community-Based Research, Dr. Walton (PI) is currently leading a team on a multistage study that will assess and provide resources to meet the health needs of our local refugee communities.
 Following IRB approval and internal grant funding, the team completed the translations (into Nepali and Swahili) and established validity of select health outcome measures.
 The project is conducting a needs assessment using these outcome measures during Spring/Summer 2023.
 This data will be used in support of DEI initiatives within our community.

-• In June 2023, Community Relations, CSSJ, and Career Development hosted its annual Community Partner Workshop on campus.
+• In June 2024, Community Relations, CSSJ, and Career Development hosted its annual Community Partner Workshop on campus.
 This event brings together community partners from local nonprofits, educational institutions, and other agencies with University staff and faculty to discuss partnership opportunities and to connect on important community issues.
-The 2023 partner meeting included 80 representatives from 30 organizations.
+The 2024 partner meeting included 75 representatives from 30 organizations.
+Discussions during the program yield a set of community priorities and also help assess strengths and areas for growth in university-community partnerships.

 • Continue to serve as a resource, convener, and collaborator on matters related to diversity, equity and inclusion in the Scranton area, highlighting University programming, offerings, and efforts that seek to improve understanding of our histories and experiences.